torifinch/Forecasting_app/README.md

 This interactive forecasting app predicts daily item sales across stores for **Corporación Favorita**, a large Ecuadorian grocery chain.
 Powered by an XGBoost model and feature-rich engineering, it allows users to:

 - Explore sales forecasts for any store and item combo
-- Analyze the next 7, 14, or 30 days
+- Analyze the next 7 - 90 days
 - Visualize results with interactive charts and tables
 - Take advantage of holiday, oil price, and outlier-aware forecasting